Monday, February 9, 2015

 Joyce Van Patten is an all-too-brief bright spot as the conniving Sally Cato

 Lucille Ball's age factored in my enjoyment of Mame only insomuch as it seemed to preoccupy the filmmakers to distraction.
 Everything in the film is so constructed with an eye toward camouflaging its leading lady’s age.
 Filtered lenses, careful lighting, and a raised chin become the film’s dominant motifs.
 Ball looks terrific throughout, and I really only thought about her age (and that broken leg) when it came to the physical comedy and modest dance requirements.
-Ball can kick as high as a chorus girl, but I don't think my reactions - alternately, relief that she didn't hurt herself and awe at her moxie in even undertaking these moderately strenuous endeavors - were conducive to getting in the spirit of things.
+Ball can kick as high as a chorus girl, but I don't think my reactions--alternately, relief that she didn't hurt herself and awe at her moxie in even undertaking these moderately strenuous endeavors--were conducive to getting in the spirit of things.
 Mame is a character so full of life that she gives the impression of never sitting still.
 Lucille Ball, for all her efforts, always made me want to offer her a chair.

 She'll Croak the Blues Right Out of Your Heart!

 Much was made of Lucille Ball's "singing."
 A lifetime of smoking, a voice-damaging stint on Broadway in Wildcat (1960), and a fondness for bourbon, left Ball with a distinctive rasp that wasn't always kind to Jerry Herman's songs.
 Some critics at the time claimed Lisa Kirk (Rosalind Russell's voice in much of Gypsy) dubbed some of the vocals (Ball said Kirk should sue!), but Ball claimed all responsibility.
 While it would have been nice to have had a singer in the role, if we had to have Lucy (and it seems like we did), I prefer hearing her real voice.
 I'm not a big fan of dubbing.
-Marni Nixon's soulless voice ruins West Side Story and My Fair Lady for me, Marianne McAndrew's voice in Hello, Dolly! seems to emanate from her hat, and don't get me started on the voices they chose for Liv Ullman and Peter Finch in Lost Horizon...
+Marni Nixon's soulless voice ruins West Side Story and My Fair Lady for me, Marianne McAndrew's voice in Hello, Dolly! seems to emanate from under her hat, and don't get me started on the voices they chose for Liv Ullman and Peter Finch in Lost Horizon...

 Mame Dennis is a bohemian at heart, a sophisticated misfit thumbing her nose at convention.
 But like the actress herself, Lucille Ball's Mame exudes too much practicality.
 The only thing oddball about her is her wardrobe.